iamcco/markdown-preview.nvim/README.md

     \ }

-" use a custom markdown style must be absolute path let g:mkdp_markdown_css = ''
+" use a custom markdown style must be absolute path
+" like '/Users/username/markdown.css' or expand('~/markdown.css')
+let g:mkdp_markdown_css = ''

-" use a custom highlight style must absolute path let g:mkdp_highlight_css = ''
+" use a custom highlight style must absolute path
+" like '/Users/username/highlight.css' or expand('~/highlight.css')
+let g:mkdp_highlight_css = ''

 " use a custom port to start server or random for empty